mukulb22-gh/python-stuff/OOPS/README.md

     When cityObj = City() is executed, only City.__init__ runs completely.
 It doesn't trigger State.__init__, which in turn doesn't trigger Country.__init__.
 Therefore, the line self.country = "India" inside Country.__init__ is never executed for the cityObj

     The Error Call: When you later call cityObj.getCountry(), this method (inherited from Country) tries to access self.country.
 Since self.country was never assigned to the cityObj during initialization, Python raises the AttributeError.

+# 4. Encapsulation in python language.
+#### Filename : encapsulation.py

+    Encapsulation is one of the fundamental principles of Object-Oriented Programming (OOP).
+It refers to:

+    Bundling:
+    Combining data (attributes) and the methods (functions) that operate on that data within a single unit (a class).

+    Data Hiding / Information Hiding:
+    Restricting direct access to some of an object's components (typically its internal data/attributes).
+Access to this data is usually controlled through public methods (like getters and setters or other methods that use the data).